-You will find a brief description of each Barcelona attraction along with a link to a photo gallery of each.
+This page lists our choice of best Barcelona's tourist attractions and sights of interest.
+You will find a brief description of each Barcelona sight of interest along with a link to a photo gallery of each.
+We have also provided a small sights map to show the exact location of the attraction and if you click on these maps you will see a larger version of the map.
+The map includes the nearest metro underground stops to the attaction.
 The photo galleries also have detailed notes explaining each of the pictures in the gallery.
 You will also find directions and further information for each attraction if you follow the links at the end of each description.

 Calle Mallorca, 401